 As part of the Coquitlam River Water Use Plan (LB1 WUP), a long-term adaptive management study is being conducted in the Coquitlam River to compare anadromous fish production under two experimental flow regimes.
 Fish population monitoring under the first flow regime (Treatment 1, dam release flows from 0.8-1.4 m/s) occurred from 2000 until the completion of the Coquitlam Dam seismic upgrade in October 2008, with the exception of 2001(8 years).
 Fish production under Treatment 2 (release flows from 1.1-6.1 m/s) was initially proposed to be monitored until 2017 (9 years).
 This has since been extended for an additional 3 years (ending 2020) to increase the level of confidence in the inferences drawn from the study in the lead-up to the Water Use Plan Order Review.
 The overall objective of the Lower Coquitlam River Fish Productivity Index Monitoring Program (COQMON-07) is to provide the information necessary to better understand the trade-offs between fisheries, domestic water and power generation.
 To do this, COQMON-07 was designed to evaluate the fisheries benefits of each flow regime by monitoring adult escapement, and smolt and fry outmigration of four anadromous species including Steelhead Trout (Oncorhynchus mykiss), Coho Salmon (Oncorhynchus kisutch), Chum Salmon (Oncorhynchus keta) and Pink Salmon (Oncorhynchus gorbuscha).
 Higher returns during 2007-2016 allowed Chinook Salmon (Oncorhynchus tshawytscha) escapements to be estimated as well.
 Since 2006, night snorkeling surveys have also been included in the monitoring program to provide estimates of late summer standing stocks of juvenile Coho and Steelhead.
-This report summarizes monitoring results for the 8 years during Treatment 1 (2000-2008) and the 10 years of Treatment 2 (2009-2018) for the four major components of the COQMON-07: adult salmon escapement surveys, Steelhead redd counts, juvenile standing stock surveys, and smolt and fry outmigration trapping.
-For Coho and Steelhead, the primary metrics for evaluating the fisheries benefits of each flow regime are smolt production.
+This report summarizes monitoring results for the 8 years during Treatment 1 (2000-2008) and the 11 years of Treatment 2 (2009-2019) for the four major study components of the COQMON-07: adult salmon escapement surveys, Steelhead redd counts, juvenile standing stock surveys, and smolt and fry outmigration trapping.
+For Coho and Steelhead, the primary metric for evaluating the fisheries benefits of each flow regime is smolt production.
 For Chum and Pink, it is the number of outmigrating fry produced per adult spawner.
 The evaluation also includes survival between various freshwater life-stages, fish size and habitat use.
 Adult abundance is given limited importance because of the large role that ocean survival plays in the number of salmon and Steelhead Trout returning to the Coquitlam River.

-The primary emphasis of this report is on fall standing stock, smolt and fry outmigration and Steelhead escapement in 2018.
-Due to a transition in the monitoring program, no fall adult salmon monitoring occurred in 2017, which would typically be included in this report.
-The absence of this information meant that links between 2018 outmigrating fry and adult spawner counts could not be made.
+The primary emphasis of this report is on fall standing stock, smolt and fry outmigration and Steelhead escapement in 2019, and the 2018 escapement for Chum, Pink, Coho and Chinook salmon.
 Summaries of all data years for each species and life stage are presented and discussed as well.
 Estimates of adult escapement, late summer juvenile standing stocks and egg-to-smolt survival estimates should be considered preliminary and will change as additional observer efficiency data are accumulated in future years.
+Note that within this report, the precision of estimates represents the 95% confidence intervals or 95% credible intervals, the equivalent form for estimates relying on Bayesian statistics.